-Joel Lewis, see above under directors.
+Joel Lewis, age 51, became our President and Chief Executive Officer on September 2, 2020, see above under directors.

-Pol F. Boudes, M.D., age 64, became the Company's Chief Medical Officer on March 2, 2020.
-Prior to joining the Company, Dr. Boudes served as the Chief Medical Officer of CymaBay Therapeutics from March 2014 through October 2019, where he worked on CymaBay's proprietary NASH compound and was instrumental in inventing and launching programs in rare liver diseases.
+Pol F. Boudes, M.D., age 62, became our Chief Medical Officer on March 3, 2020.
+Prior to joining the Company, Dr. Boudes served as the Chief Medical Officer of CymaBay Therapeutics, where he worked on CymaBay's proprietary NASH compound and was instrumental in inventing and launching programs in rare liver diseases.
 Prior to his time at CymaBay, Dr. Boudes served as the Chief Medical Officer of Amicus Therapeutics, a company focusing on rare lysosomal storage disorders.
 Following this experience, Dr. Boudes became a Board member of Protalix BioTherapeutics, a company developing plant cell expressed recombinant proteins with improved therapeutic profiles, notably for lysosomal disorders.
 Before his time working as a Chief Medical Officer, Dr. Boudes held positions of increased responsibilities in clinical development at Bayer HealthCare Pharmaceuticals, Wyeth Research, Hoffman-La Roche and Pasteur Merieux.

-Jack W. Callicutt, age 54, became our Chief Financial Officer on July 1, 2013.
-From August 2012 through June 2012, Mr. Callicutt was the Chief Financial Officer of REACH Health, Inc., a telemedicine technology company headquartered in Alpharetta, GA.
+Jack W. Callicutt, age 53, became our Chief Financial Officer on July 1, 2013.
+From August 2012 through June 2013, Mr. Callicutt was the Chief Financial Officer of REACH Health, Inc., a telemedicine technology company headquartered in Alpharetta, GA.
 From April 2010 through August 2012, Mr. Callicutt was the Chief Financial Officer of Vystar Corporation, a publicly traded company that holds proprietary technology to remove antigenic proteins from natural rubber latex.
 Prior to that Mr. Callicutt was Chief Financial Officer of IVOX, Inc., Tikvah Therapeutics and Corautus Genetics, a publicly traded biotechnology company which was developing gene therapy for treatment of cardiovascular disease.
 Mr. Callicutt previously spent more than fourteen years in public accounting, most recently as a senior manager at Deloitte, where he specialized in technology companies from 1989 to 2003.
 Mr. Callicutt is a Certified Public Accountant and graduated with honors from Delta State University with a B.B.A. in accounting and computer information systems.